ShangxuanWu/TeethAnnotationTool/README.md

 - Input: Please choose the folder with these files in it:
     - `LowerJawScan.stl`
     - `UpperJawScan.stl`

+- Checkbox of existing cropped parts will be checked automatically.

 - Output: Cropped OBJ files will be stored in `cropped_mesh` folder with corresponding IDs.